 Musée Berbère Jardin Majorelle is not the only museum in Marrakech which is devoted to showcasing Berber culture and traditions.

-Also in the gardens, you will find a nice little gift shop; an ice cream shop, a place to buy and enjoy refreshments and etc. Musée Berbère Jardin Majorelle is located at Yves Saint Laurent Street, Marrakech 40000, Morocco, and entrance to the garden and the museum costs around $6.00 for adults, while children can go in for free.
+Also in the gardens, you will find a nice little gift shop; an ice cream shop, a place to buy and enjoy refreshments and etc. Musée Berbère Jardin Majorelle is located at Yves Saint Laurent Street, Marrakech 40000, Morocco.